-- Bladder inflammation: Infections of the urinary tract or radiation therapy can leave the bladder enlarged.
+- Bladder inflammation: Urinary tract infections or radiation therapy can leave the bladder enlarged.

 - Bladder diverticula: Pouches can form within the bladder.
-If the pouches grow to a large size, they can hold urine and prevent the bladder from being fully emptied.
+If the pouches grow to a large size, they can hold urine and prevent the bladder from emptying fully.

-- Cystocele: In women, the bladder wall can become weak and drop down to the vagina; this can affect the flow of urine from the bladder.
+- Cystocele: In people with a vagina, the bladder wall can become weak and drop down to the vagina.
+This can affect the flow of urine from the bladder.

-- Age and gender: Males develop bladder stones more often than females, especially as they get older.
+- Age and sex: Males develop bladder stones more often than females, especially as they get older.

-- Paralysis: People with serious spinal injuries and loss of muscle control in the pelvic region are unable to empty their bladder completely.
+- Paralysis: People with serious spinal injuries and paralysis or loss of muscle control in the pelvic region are unable to empty their bladder completely.

-- Bladder outlet obstruction: Any condition that blocks the flow of urine from the bladder to the outside world.
-There are a few different ways that the bladder can be blocked, the most common is an enlarged prostate.
+- Bladder outlet obstruction: This is any condition that blocks the flow of urine from the bladder to outside the body.
+There are a few different ways the bladder can be blocked, with the most common being an enlarged prostate.

-- Chronic bladder dysfunction: Frequent urination which is painful and uncomfortable.
+- Chronic bladder dysfunction: This can involve frequent urination that is painful and uncomfortable.
 Sometimes, bladder stones can completely block urine from exiting the body.

-- Physical exam: A doctor might put his hands on the lower abdomen to feel if the bladder is enlarged.
-They may examine the rectum to check if the prostate is enlarged.
+- Physical exam: A doctor might place their hands on a patient’s lower abdomen to feel if their bladder is enlarged.
+If the patient has a prostate, the doctor may examine the rectum to check if the prostate is enlarged.

 - Urinalysis: A urine sample might be tested for signs of blood, bacteria, and crystallized minerals.

-- Spiral computerized tomography (CT) scan: CT scans combine multiple X-ray images to build up a detailed image of internal organs.
+- Spiral CT scan: CT scans combine multiple X-ray images to build a detailed image of internal organs.

-- Ultrasound: Creates an image by bouncing sound off of internal organs.
+- Ultrasound: This type of scan creates an image by bouncing high frequency sound waves off of internal organs.

-- X-ray: Not all types of bladder stone show up on an X-ray.
+- X-ray: A healthcare professional may order an X-ray, but not all types of bladder stones show up on an X-ray.

 If bladder stones are caught when they are still small, simply increasing the amount of water the individual drinks can be enough to pass them naturally.

-If they are too large to pass in the urine, treatment for bladder stones normally involves either breaking them up or removing them by surgery.
+If the bladder stones are too large to pass in the urine, treatment normally involves either breaking them up or removing them by surgery.

 Breaking up bladder stones